2005-2010 Chevrolet Cobalt and Pontiac G5/Pursuit

 The car was available as either a coupe or sedan, with the 4-door offering both LS and LT variants.
 The LS was the standard 4-door version of the coupe, while the LT offered all kinds of luxury interior appointments, including leather seats and an upgraded sound system.
 The upgraded stereo was also found in the Supercharged SS coupe.

 Note: This info also applies to the "same, but different" Pontiac G5 and Pursuit.
-We'll refer to the Cobalt throughout, but the process works with the Pontiacs, too.
+We'll refer to the Cobalt throughout, but all the info is just as relevant to the Pontiac.

 The Cobalt's factory 2006-2006 radio (Crutchfield Research Photo)